 Schönbrunn palace lies in the outskirts of Vienna and is a 1700s architectural icon.
 However, Empress Maria Theresa later transformed it into a summer residence.
 Resting on its grounds are 40 rooms, exotic gardens, a farmhouse, zoo, and many tropical plants.
 Stopping at this palace marks another UNESCO World Heritage site visit on your list.

 If you’re looking for private guided tours in Austria, then book with us to experience economy and comfort in a single tourism package.
-Whether winters travel bells are ringing or you’re planning to spend your Christmas holidays in Europe, we’ve got you covered with our professional escorting staff.
+Whether you long for a winter tour of European capitals or you’re planning to spend your Christmas holidays in Europe, we’ve got you covered with our professional escorting staff.